The Impact of Birth Trauma on Sexual Health

 In discussing birth trauma, we should not forget the women’s partners.
 They can experience trauma as well.
 Seeing loved ones experiencing pain, and emergency interventions and fearing losing them is deeply traumatic.

-You can reclaim your intimacy and sexual wellness in the aftermath of birth trauma.
-In my capacity as a sex therapist, I am available to offer assistance and direction to individuals and couples as they navigate this time and strive for a more meaningful and gratifying sexual connection.
+I would really love to help women reclaim their sexual wellness in the aftermath of birth trauma.
+In my capacity as a sex therapist, I can offer support to both individuals and couples to navigate this chapter, recover from birth trauma and co-create a sex life in the aftermath of that.

 I wish you all the best.